Turks in the Balkans

 The Balkan Turks or Rumelian Turks are the Turkish people who have been living in the Balkans since Ottoman rule, as well as their descendants who still live in the region today.
 The Turks are officially recognized as a minority in Bosnia and Herzegovina, Bulgaria, Croatia, Kosovo, North Macedonia, and Romania; in Greece the Turkish minority is recognized as "Greek Muslims".
 Furthermore, the Turkish language has minority language status in Bosnia and Herzegovina, North Macedonia and Romania.
-The Ottoman Empire conquered parts of the Balkans between the 14th and the 16th centuries.